 If you have a strong family history of the disease, your doctor may recommend that you have an early colonoscopy.
 Depending on the results, you may need to have testing on a more frequent basis.

 Some people are more likely to develop polyps.
-Not all polyps will turn into cancer, but it is important to have a screening and treatment plans in those with history of polyps.
+Not all polyps will turn into cancer.
+Still, it is important to have a screening and treatment plans in those with history of polyps.
 The removal of the polyps significantly reduces the risk of colon cancer.

 Eating a high-fiber diet has been associated with lower risk of colorectal and other cancers.
 Fiber is found in all plant foods, including fruits, vegetables, whole grains, and legumes.
 High consumption of red meat is also linked to an increased risk of colon cancer.
 Substituting red meat with fish, chicken, or pork may decrease the risk.